 I take berberine.
 Can it make it harder for me to get pregnant?

 It is not known if berberine can make it harder to get pregnant.
-There is some information to suggest berberine can increase fertility and pregnancy rates in females with polycystic ovary syndrome (PCOS).
+There is some information to suggest berberine might increase fertility and pregnancy rates in people with polycystic ovary syndrome (PCOS).

 Does taking berberine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-It is not known if berberine increases the chance for miscarriage.
-One study suggests that berberine may cause uterine contractions and miscarriage.
-However, information is very limited.
-As there can be many causes of miscarriage, it is hard to know if an exposure, the medical condition, or other factors are the cause of a miscarriage.
+It is not known if berberine can increase the chance of miscarriage.
+One study suggests that berberine might cause uterine contractions.
+As there can be many causes of miscarriage, it is hard to know if a medication, the medical condition being treated, or other factors (such as age, health, other exposures) are the cause of a miscarriage.

 Does taking berberine increase the chance of birth defects?